williamnyren/TensorFlow-GPU-installation-guide/README.md

 ## Verifying Installation

-To confirm that TensorFlow is configured to use your GPU, create a new Python file and run the following script:
+To confirm that TensorFlow is configured to use your GPU, create a new Python file and run the following script.
+Alternatively, you can download the Hello_GPU.py file from this page/project.

 ```python
 import tensorflow as tf